CBS Strange Angel

 The engineering team aren’t totally pleased with Jack.
 He acts as if it were for the greater good, whereas his longtime partner Richard Onsted (Peter Mark Kendall) feels his time is best used working, as do Samson Hunt (Zack Pearlman) and Gui Chiang (Keye Chen).
 That is, until they’re offered a much sought after invite to the Athenaeum.
 The actual name is a reference to the school in Ancient Rome, but it’s a real private club at Cal Tech.

 Jack has to dress to impress for the Athenaeum.
 Susan helps hem a suit belonging to his father, that his mother Ruth (Hope Davis) brought for him.
 He’s ready to finally come into his own as a man of intellect, in the very same room “Einstein ate in.”
 Simultaneously, H.G.
 Wells is broadcasting War of the Worlds as a straight story, and some believe that “Martians storm the Earth.”
-(Note: this puts us firmly in the year 1938.)
+(Note: this puts us around 1938-1939.)

 The lads arrive at the Athenaeum, where there are Nobel laureates, scientists fleeing the Nazi regime, and plenty of other important people.
 They soon discover they’re “show ponies” being used to make Cal Tech look a bit more modern, youthful, and a hopeful draw for all sorts of things.
 Before the event begins, a complaint comes through about Jack.
 Some professors don’t like that Mr. Parsons was representing Cal Tech in the press.
 So, the young engineer leaves willingly, but not happily, especially when Richard stays “for the project.”